po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/25-Evr_Git-Repo-Setup/README.md

   ![The manage access page shows there is a pending invitation for a collaborator.](./Images/06-pending-invite.png)

-* Now all that user has to do is check their email or visit the repository to get a notification stating they need to accept the invitation.
-If they don't receive it, which can be known to happen at times, the repository owner can select the small clipboard icon next to the phrase "Pending Invite" to copy the invite link and send it to the collaborator directly.
+* Now the user will need to accept the invitation to contribute to the repository.
+The owner of the repository can also select the small clipboard icon next to the phrase "Pending Invite", copy the invite link, and send it to the collaborator directly.

 * This will only handle one collaborator, so repeat the above process for every collaborator on the project.